 The range of VORS wines is noteworthy.
 The casks rest in the sacristia, a quiet part of the winery with low ceilings and evocative aromas of church, orange blossom and old wood.
 Tiny amounts of Amontillado and Oloroso, with an average age of 30 years, are now on sale along with around 350 bottles of its old and excellent Cream, selected by Ramiro Ibáñez.
 It was initially aimed at the US market, but a small batch is set to be sold in Spain.

 Along with Estévez, makers of La Guita and fino Inocente, Juan Piñero was, until the end of 2017, the only sherry producer with wineries both in Sanlúcar and Jerez.
-In this town they made fino Camborio from a 400-cask solera, but this, along with the winery building in Jerez, have now been sold to Peter Sisseck, the well-known producer behind Pingus in Ribera del Duero who has announced the future release of a premium fino.
+In this town they made fino Camborio from a 400-cask solera, but this, along with the winery building in Jerez, have now been sold to Peter Sisseck, the well-known producer behind Pingus in Ribera del Duero who recently released a premium fino.
+Piñero passed away in January 2021 from coronavirus.